-Issue Campaigns combine expert and crowd judgment to guide policy decisions
+Issue Campaigns combine stakeholder and crowd judgment to inform complex policy issues

-1. Identify relevant forecast questions via expert interviews
+1. Identify relevant forecast questions via stakeholder interviews

-We first interview experts, such as senior members of the Department of Defense, industry professionals, and others to understand how they think about the issue, including what factors most inform their views.
-For example, U.S.-China tensions and the economic strength of Silicon Valley are factors commonly cited as relevant to the future of the DoD-Silicon Valley relationship.
-For each relevant factor, we identify a collection of forecast questions.
+We first interview stakeholders, such as current and former Department of Defense officials, industry professionals, and academics to understand how they think about the issue, including how they would measure the state of the DoD-Silicon Valley relationship (outcome measures) and what factors most shape the relationship.
+For example, geopolitical threats and the strength of the U.S. tech sector are factors commonly cited as relevant to the future of the DoD-Silicon Valley relationship.
+The factors and outcome measures typically are not directly forecastable.
+Accordingly, for each, we identify one or more forecastable metrics.

-2. Collect expert forecasts and look for patterns
+2. Collect stakeholder forecasts and look for patterns

-We then publish the forecast questions on Foretell to generate additional, ongoing forecasts from our dedicated community of forecasters.
+We then publish the forecast questions on Foretell to generate more-granular and ongoing forecasts from our dedicated community of forecasters.

 4. Analyze ongoing forecast results